fast-af/fast-test-suite-cli/README.md

 NOTE: If you are having SSL issues, you can use the flag --disable-ssl to disable ssl for that request.

+#### Find your distribution
+Navigate to the folder of your operating system
+i.e. if on Mac run `cd macos`

 #### Login
 To login you will need the API key provided to you and your app id.
 This command will store your API key in a local file.
 Please use logout when finished to remove this file